cms-opendata-workshop/workshop-lesson-jetmet/_episodes/03-corrections.md

 >raw and corrected momentum larger or smaller than the uncertainty?
 Use TTree::Draw to make histograms of the various
 >momentum distributions.
 Ideally, show the up and down variations in different colors, and the raw vs corrected momenta
 >with different line styles.
+>
+>>## Solution
+>>Draw a histogram, hover over one of the lines, and right click.
+You should see a menu appear -- select "Set Line Attributes" and
+>>a GUI with pop up.
+This is handy for changing line colors and styles interactively.
+>{: .solution}
 {: .challenge}

 {% include links.md %}